zoxpx/pxdocs/content/key-management/gcloud-kms/vol-enc/_index.md

 docker run --rm -it -v secure=true,secret_key=default,name=enc_vol:/mnt busybox
 ```

-Note the `secret_key` is set to the value `default` to indicate PX to use the cluster-wide secret key
+Note the `secret_key` is set to the value `default` to indicate Portworx to use the cluster-wide secret key

 {{<info>}}
 {{% content  "key-management/shared/shared-secret-warning-note.md" %}}